Properly use an RV battery disconnect switch

 Should the Disconnect Switch Be on or off While Towing?

-If an emergency arises and the trailer unhooks from the tow vehicle, the trailer’s electric brakes cannot activate without 12-volt power.
+In some cases, if an emergency arises and the trailer unhooks from the tow vehicle, the trailer’s electric brakes cannot activate without 12-volt power.

 Do You Use the Battery Disconnect if Your RV Has Solar Panels?